intelease/intelease-box-skill/README.md

 #### InteLease

-To tell InteLease where to return its processed document summary, insert the URL endpoint for the `writeBoxCards` function here.
+Tell InteLease where to return its processed document summary, by inserting, in `serverless.yml`, the URL endpoint for the `writeBoxCards` function.

 ```yaml
 custom: